 Quality control/normalization of gene counts and species abundance profiling

-We filtered out human reads and then mapped metagenomic data (Supplementary Table S1) on IGC2 catalogue of human gut metagenome by METEOR[65] and based on the aligned reads, we estimated the abundance of each reference gene of the catalogue, normalizing multiple mapped reads by their numbers and summing up normalized counts for a given gene.
+We filtered out human reads and then mapped metagenomic data (Supplementary Table S1) on IGC2 catalogue of human gut metagenome by METEOR[81] and based on the aligned reads, we estimated the abundance of each reference gene of the catalogue, normalizing multiple mapped reads by their numbers and summing up normalized counts for a given gene.
 Reducing the variability by sequencing depths, gene count values were downsized into 10 million reads per sample; and any samples less than 10 million mapped reads were excluded from our dataset.
-Normalized gene counts were used for the quantification of MSP abundance by R momr (MetaOMineR) package[66].
+Normalized gene counts were used for the quantification of MSP abundance by R momr (MetaOMineR) package[82].
 MSP abundances were estimated by the median abundance of the 25 marker genes representing the robust centroid of gene clusters of MSP.
-Sample metadata of all metagenomics data such as sequencing platform, geography, age, body-mass index, gender and the data source were provided under HGMA (http://microbiomeatlas.org).
+Sample metadata of all metagenomics data such as sequencing platform, geography, age, body-mass index, gender, and the data source were provided under HGMA (http://microbiomeatlas.org).

 Tracing the diversifications of healthy metagenomic samples of different geography